One-Stop Solution to register company in Estonia

 Limited Liability Company (LLC)

-To set up a limited liability company in Estonia, you will require a minimum capital of €2,500.
+- To set up a limited liability company in Estonia, you will require a minimum capital of €2,500.
 There should at least be one director of any nationality and one shareholder of any nationality.
-A local registered office and company secretary is also required to set up your limited liability company.
+A local registered office and company secretary is also required to create a limited company.

 Joint Stock Company